School Garden Support

 More recently, we have offered short, informal sessions for garden educators and volunteers on topics such as creating a pollinator garden, engaging volunteers, and eating from the garden in partnership with local experts and organizations.
 We have also collaborated with other organizations providing school garden support to form the San Diego County School Garden Collaborative.
 With the Collaborative, we developed and delivered a series of short professional development sessions for educators on sustaining and teaching in school gardens.

 Each year, we coordinate a Plant Giveaway for school gardens with plants generously donated by Altman Plants in Vista.
 Schools receive a flat of warm season vegetable and herb seedlings and have the option of collecting their plants from one of five pick-up points around the county.
-Our 2019 annual Plant Giveaway was a huge success with over 2500 plants distributed to local schools around San Diego!
-Check back here in early 2020 for information on our 10th annual Plant Giveaway!
+Our 2022 annual Plant Giveaway was a huge success with over 2500 plants distributed to local schools around San Diego!
+If you are interested in receiving free plants in our upcoming giveaway please email email@example.com.

 Goals: Understand what renewable energy is and the benefits.
 Identify what non-renewable resources are.